How to Make Homemade Pumpkin Puree

 minutes

-You can taste the difference in your fall baking with you make fresh, homemade pumpkin puree.
-It is easier than you may think!
+You will taste the difference in your fall and winter baking by using fresh pumpkin puree.
+It is easier than you may think to make a batch of Homemade Pumpkin Puree!
 This recipe will yield roughly two cups of fresh pumpkin puree.

 Ingredients